foundriesio/docs/source/iotfoundry/index.rst

 the IoT Foundry.
-The IoT Foundry is comprised of Cloud data and device management systems, a Basic IoT Gateway based on the Linux MicroPlatform and Devices running the appropriate protocols for communicating to the Cloud systems running RTOS MicroPlatform software.
+The IoT Foundry is comprised of Cloud data and device management systems, a Basic IoT Gateway based on the Linux MicroPlatform and Devices running the appropriate protocols for communicating to the Cloud systems running Zephyr MicroPlatform software.
 We continuously test, maintain and keep syncronization with the upstream projects the entire demo systems.

 The two end-to-end demonstration systems we currently support are: